wp-plugins/idx-broker-wordpress-plugin/readme.txt

 Lead Registration - You can use IDX Broker to force signup on every 4th or 5th property detail view.
 Or, if you prefer, require registration once the visitor click the link to your custom results page.

 Lead Management - Anybody who requests property info, fills out your contact form, saves a search, or creates an account with you will show up in the Lead Management tab of IDX Broker.
 You will also receive an email alert when this occurs.

+<strong>Getting Started</strong>

+Existing IDX Broker clients may simply enter their IDX Broker Client ID (CID), Password, and IDX sub domain (mysite.idxco.com or <a href="http://www.idxbroker.com/support/kb/questions/270/">custom domain</a>) to get started.
+Once entered, simply follow the instructions provided on the plugin page, or review articles published to the <a href="http://www.idxbroker.com/support/kb/categories/Wordpress+Plugin/">IDX Broker Knowledgebase.</a>

 <strong>General Terms of Use</strong>